Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Methodology

 where $K_\nu$ is a modified Bessel function, $\nu$ determines the shape of the covariance function, which asymptotes to the Gaussian limit as $\nu \rightarrow \infty$, while $\Gamma(\nu)$ is the gamma function.

 Furthermore, the parameter $\ell$ describes the length scales over which the function varies, while the parameter $\sigma_M$ corresponds to the magnitude of these variations.
 The parameter $\nu$ is further chosen to be a half-integer to minimize the dependence on the Bessel function \cite{Seikel:2013fda}.
 High values of $\nu$ make the GP smoother but for $\nu \geq 7/2$ the results are practically indistinguishable from each other, so we make the choice $\nu = 5/2$.
+Overall, we find that altering either the GP kernels or $\nu$ does not impact the performance of the GP.
 In our analysis we use the GP Python package \texttt{george} \cite{george} to reconstruct of $\log_{10}{\eta(z)}$ with the kernel as described above.
+Also note that in the GP the log-likelihood given by Eq.~\eqref{eq:loglike} is used, by maximising it, to optimise the value of any hyperparameters in the kernel.

 Finally, similarly to the GA case described in the previous section, we have also imposed a prior on the GP reconstructions which is motivated by physical reasons.
 Specifically, we again demand that $\eta(z)$ is equal to unity at out present time $z = 0$, i.e. $\eta(z=0)=1$.
 Again, this is necessary to ensure our reconstructions are physical, while at the same time keeping our analysis general enough.